build_spec

 CLAUDE.mdand skills are now in scope). - Run

 /scaffold-startup.
-The agent readsdocs/SPEC.md(what to build) anddocs/EVIDENCE.md(the proof), picks the stack hint’s starter, stands up the surface, and builds the features top to bottom — each one a demand a real user voiced. - The lint holds it to the evidence.
+The agent readsdocs/SPEC.md(what to build) anddocs/EVIDENCE.md(the proof), picks the stack hint’s starter, stands up the surface, and builds the features in order — top is the spine (strongest demand), each one a demand a real user voiced. - The lint holds it to the evidence.
 As the agent writes user-facing copy, a hook runs

 cite_or_die.pyon the edited files.
 A headline that cites an id not inEVIDENCE.mdfails the build; the agent has to find the real supporting quote or drop the claim.